 Let’s start with the Naturalist perspective (or at least what I consider to be the Naturalist perspective – the belief that the visible, tangible world is all that there is).

 Have you ever tried to buy a house from an ape?
 It’s another animal “just like you” (or so they say).
 Such interactions are impossible.
-The aid of another human being doesn’t diminish the fact that the human beings are doing all of the interacting even if one of the humans is pretending to “consider the best interests” of brother ape.
+The aid of another human being doesn’t diminish the fact that the human beings are doing all of the interacting even if one of the humans is pretending to “consider the best interests” of “brother ape”.
 The fact is, it doesn’t work.
 It wouldn’t work with other animals either.
 There is a limitation to what animals are capable of doing, and to suggest they be given land and property that they “own” is ridiculous.
+They can’t even fathom what that means.
 Humans can’t even get the land we need – just ask anyone living in their parents’ basement.
 And yet, there are people who want their pets to inherit their property.
 Some people may claim it shouldn’t go this far but still demand what others consider to be outrageous demands.
 What these people are not seeing is that the incessant demands know no end.
 You can continue to make demands until you annihilate all humanity for the sake of a handful of stupid beasts who, in turn, offer no gratitude nor miss you when you’re gone.

 One of the problems is the legal battles.
 PETA creates enough circuses in court to be as well known as the ACLU.
 Imagine – if you will – how many more legal battles would occur if we granted animals health care, land, and roaming rights.
 There have already been court cases over “poor confinement”, so there is definitely no end to the extent this could be taken.
 What is even sillier is that it is entirely of human doing and not some demands made by the animals themselves.
 More court cases just cost everyone more time and money, and prevent the system from taking care of things with possibly greater urgency.